AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ## Header bar

 The header bar is the top-bar of the Home page that displays the Adobe Experience Manager logo (or a Unified Shell if you are using the Unified Shell as your Experience Manager Guides UI).
-Select the logo to navigate to the Experience Manager Navigation page
+When you select the logo, it directs you to the Experience Manager Navigation page.

 ![](images/aem-home-header.png){width="800" align="left"}

 ## Navigation bar

 The navigation bar surfaces tools to switch navigation, customize the overview layout, and adjust the page view.
-It also displays the Experience Manager Guides profile that is currently being used.
+It also displays the current folder profile in use.

 ![](images/aem-home-nav-bar.png){width="800" align="left"}

 Features available in the navigation bar are explained as follows:

 - **Navigation switcher**: Allows seamless navigation to other pages:
-  - **Home**: The default view that you see when logging into Experience Manager Guides.
+  - **Home**: The default page that you view when logging into Experience Manager Guides.
-  - **Editor**: An easy-to-use web-based Editor that allows you to create and manage structured documents in AEM Guides.
+  - **Editor**: An easy-to-use web-based Editor that allows you to create and manage structured documents in Experience Manager Guides.
 [Get to know the Editor interface.](./web-editor.md)
   - **Map console**: Provides you a dedicated workspace to handle all aspects of map management and publishing.
 - **AI Assistant**: [AI-powered Smart Help](./ai-based-smart-help.md) feature that helps you find relevant content from the Adobe Experience Manager Guides Documentation.
-- **Customize overview section**: Allows you to hide or show the widgets in the Widget section.
+- **Customize overview section**: Allows you to hide or show the widgets in the Widgets section.
-- **Profile in use**: Displays the Experience Manager Guides profile that is currently being used.
+- **Folder profile in use**: Displays the folder profile that is currently being used.
 - **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the Top-header is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.

 ## Left panel